pablodelarco/AI-Cooking-Assistant/README.md

 ## Technologies Used

 - HTML5, CSS3, JavaScript for frontend development
-- Flask for the backend server
+- Python (Flask) for the backend server
 - OpenAI API for generating recipe suggestions

 ## Setup and Installation